-The distribution of E-W-E and W-E-W heterogeneous clusters is presented in Figure 2, as represented by the formation matrix whose rows and columns are the size of the terminal homogeneous sub-clusters while the inset presents the size distribution of the central (bridging) sub-cluster.
-In general, there is a predominance of W-E-W cluster configurations however the frequency of E-W-E increases with increasing water concentration (cf. Figure S11, Supporting Information).
+the frequency of E-W-E increases with increasing water concentration (see Figure S12, Supporting Information).
 Smaller $(H_2O)n$ clusters are correlated with the W-E-W cluster configurations, whereas large water clusters are correlated with the E-W-E. As the total water content is increased the relative percent of E-W-E clusters increases from 0.6 % at 0.02 M H2O (B1) to 2.0 % at 0.05 M H2O (B2) to 18.5 % at 0.2 M H2O (B3).

-The topological properties of the network of intermolecular interactions within the E-W-E and W-E-W clusters was examined via the eccentricity distribution of the molecular nodes (Eqn.
-1), as shown in Figure 3.
-The eccentricity of a node is the maximum graph-distance between the node with all other nodes present within the graph-network.
+The topological properties of the network of intermolecular interactions provide new insight into the way in which different subgraphs within the E-W-E and W-E-W clusters interact.
+The eccentricity distribution of the molecular nodes (Eqn.
+1) is presented in in Figure 3, and represents the maximum graph-distance between the node with all other nodes present within the network.
 Being a node-specific property, the distribution of eccentricities reflects the internal connectivity as well as the span of network.
 For TODGA-water mixed-aggregates, the shift towards higher eccentricities is substantial as we traverse from low concentration to high water concentration.
 This would be anticipated for the growth of the water cluster hydrogen bond network and its interactions with the TODGA clusters that it links together.
-In combination, these data support a role for water of acting as driving force behind local aggregation at low water content within the organic phase and that as the water content increases, competition emerges for the preferential solvation of $H_2O$ with itself over solvation of TODGA.
-When larger water clusters are formed, they enable extended aggregation behavior within the solution where the total
+In combination, these data support a role for water of acting as driving force behind local aggregation at low water content within the organic phase and that as the water content increases, competition emerges for the preferential solvation of H2O with itself over solvation of TODGA.
+When larger water clusters are formed, they enable extended aggregation behavior within the solution where the total cluster size is further significantly larger than with the W-E-W configuration (Figure S13, Supporting information).